This post is part of the series Cuba

 - Rum, Rhythm, Revolution ~ Havana (Current)

-I really felt in love with Havana’s beautiful and brightly coloured buildings, but there is nothing to compare with the feeling of seeing the great compilation of classic cars … And these beauties are not just some cars – they are both matter of existence and national pride.
-If you have missed the first part from my Cuba Series, you can find it here.
+I really fell in love with Havana’s beautiful and brightly coloured buildings, but there is nothing to compare with the feeling of seeing the great compilation of classic cars … And these beauties are not just some cars – they are both matter of existence and national pride.
+If you have missed the first part from my Cuba

-El Capitolio is probably the most important and well known building in the capital of Cuba.
-The National Capitol Building was the Parliament Building till the Cuban revolution in the ‘50s.
+El Capitolio is probably the most important and well-known building in the capital of Cuba.
+The National Capitol Building was the Parliament Building until the Cuban revolution in the ‘50s.
 Nowadays, El Capitolio hosts the Cuban Academy of Science.
 The design of it reminds the famous Capitol Building of the United States in Washington and its cupola has been inspired by the Panthéon in Paris.

 The next iconic bar in Havana, that we were pleased to visit, was the “Sloppy Joe’s Bar” – a historic place which was closed for 48 years and (lucky us!) reopens in 2013 for visitors.
-“Sloppy Joe’s Bar” has longer than forty years of history and before the revolution it was a hot spot for Hollywood celebrities and bohemian tourists.
+“Sloppy Joe’s Bar” has longer than forty years of history and before the revolution, it was a hot spot for Hollywood celebrities and bohemian tourists.
 I really enjoyed this bar as it was a combination between a “time machine” and a “rum museum”!
-The saloon is also famous with having the longest mahogany bar not only in Cuba, but perhaps in the whole world.
+The saloon is also famous for having the longest mahogany bar not only in Cuba but perhaps in the whole world.

 Enjoy the day!